IBM/scheduler-library/README.md

 - CONFIG_GDB=y		  indicates compilation should iclude the "-g" flag to retain symbols, etc. which provides for greater debugger support, etc.

 ### Usage

+As indicated, there are two executables that will execute the Mini-ERA functionality on the *scheduler-library*, adn their usage is very similar, but with a few distinctions owing to the differences in running with a trace input as versus a simulated world  providing inputs.

+#### Trace-Driven Version: ```test-scheduler.exe```
 ```
 ./test-scheduler.exe -h
 Usage: ./cmain.exe <OPTIONS>